Coriander

 The flowers are borne in small umbels, white or very pale pink, asymmetrical, with the petals pointing away from the centre of the umbel longer (.mw-parser-output .frac{white-space:nowrap}.mw-parser-output .frac .num,.mw-parser-output .frac .den{font-size:80%;line-height:0;vertical-align:super}.mw-parser-output .frac .den{vertical-align:sub}.mw-parser-output .sr-only{border:0;clip:rect(0,0,0,0);clip-path:polygon(0px 0px,0px 0px,0px 0px);height:1px;margin:-1px;overflow:hidden;padding:0;position:absolute;width:1px}5–6 mm or 3⁄16–1⁄4 in) than those pointing toward it (only 1–3 mm or 1⁄16–1⁄8 in long).
 The fruit is a globular, dry schizocarp 3–5 mm (1⁄8–3⁄16 in) in diameter.[4]
 Pollen size is approximately 30 μm (0.0012 in).[5]

-First attested in English during the late 14th century, the word "coriander" derives from the Old French coriandre, which comes from Latin coriandrum,[6] in turn from Ancient Greek κορίαννον koríannon (or κορίανδρον koríandron),[7][8] possibly derived from or related to κόρις kóris (a bed bug),[9][10] and was given on account of its foetid, bug-like smell.[11]
+First attested in English during the late 14th century, the word "coriander" derives from the Old French coriandre, which comes from Latin coriandrum,[6] in turn from Ancient Greek κορίαννον koríannon (or κορίανδρον koríandron),[7][8] possibly derived from or related to κόρις kóris (a bed bug),[9][10] and was given on account of its fetid, bug-like smell.[11]

 The earliest attested form of the word is the Mycenaean Greek ko-ri-ja-da-na[12] (variants: ko-ri-a2-da-na, ko-ri-ja-do-no, ko-ri-jo-da-na)[13] written in Linear B syllabic script (reconstructed as koriadnon, similar to the name of Minos' daughter Ariadne) which later evolved to koriannon or koriandron,[14] and Koriander (German).[15]

 Cilantro is the Spanish word for coriander, also deriving from coriandrum.
-It is the common term in American English for coriander leaves due to their extensive use in Mexican cuisine, but the seeds are referred to as coriander in American English.[15]
+It is the common term in US English for coriander leaves due to their extensive use in Mexican cuisine, but the seeds are referred to as coriander in American English.[15]

 The Ebers Papyrus, an Egyptian text dated around 1550 BC, mentioned uses of coriander.[22]

-Coriander seems to have been cultivated in Greece since at least the second millennium BC.
-One of the Linear B tablets recovered from Pylos refers to the species as being cultivated for the manufacture of perfumes; it was used in two forms – as a spice for its seeds and as an herb for the flavour of its leaves.[14]
+Coriander may have been cultivated in Greece since at least the second millennium BC.
+One of the Linear B tablets recovered from Pylos refers to the species as being cultivated for the manufacture of perfumes.
+It was used in two forms: as a spice for its seeds and as an herb for the flavour of its leaves.[14]
+This appears to be confirmed by archaeological evidence: the large quantities of coriander retrieved from an Early Bronze Age layer at Sitagroi in Macedonia could point to cultivation of the herb at that time.[23]

-Later, coriander was mentioned by Hippocrates (around 400 BC), as well as Dioscorides (65 AD).[20]
+Coriander was mentioned by Hippocrates (around 400 BC), as well as Dioscorides (65 AD).[22]

 The taste of the leaves differs from that of the seeds.
 The seeds exhibit citrus overtones.
 The dominant flavorants in the leaves are the aldehydes 2-decenal and 2-dodecenal.
 The main flavorant in the seeds is (+)-linalool.[26]

 The dry fruits are coriander seeds.
 The word "coriander" in food preparation may refer solely to these seeds (as a spice), rather than the plant.
-The seeds have a lemony citrus flavour when crushed due to terpenes linalool (which comprises about two thirds of its volatile components) and pinene.[25]
+The seeds have a lemony citrus flavour when crushed due to the terpenes linalool (which comprises about two thirds of its volatile components) and pinene.[27]
 It is described as warm, nutty, spicy, and orange-flavoured.

-The variety C. sativum var. sativum has a fruit diameter of 3–5 mm (1⁄8–3⁄16 in), while var. microcarpum fruits have a diameter of 1.5–3.0 mm (0.06–0.12 in), and var. indicum has elongated fruits.[26]
-Large-fruited types are grown mainly by tropical and subtropical countries, e.g. Morocco, India, and Australia, and contain a low volatile oil content (0.1–0.4%).
-They are used extensively for grinding and blending purposes in the spice trade.
-Types with smaller fruit are produced in temperate regions and usually have a volatile oil content of around 0.4–1.8%, so they are highly valued as a raw material for the preparation of essential oil.[27]
+The variety C. sativum var. sativum has a fruit diameter of 3–5 mm (1⁄8–3⁄16 in), while var. microcarpum fruits have a diameter of 1.5–3.0 mm (0.06–0.12 in), and var. indicum has elongated fruits.[28]
+Large-fruited types are grown mainly by tropical and subtropical countries, such as Morocco, India, and Australia, and contain a low volatile oil content (0.1–0.4%).
+They are used for grinding and blending purposes in the spice trade.
+Types with smaller fruit are produced in temperate regions and usually have a volatile oil content of around 0.4–1.8%, so they are highly valued as a raw material for the preparation of essential oil.[29]

 Coriander is commonly found both as whole dried seeds and in ground form.
 Roasting or heating the seeds in a dry pan heightens the flavour, aroma, and pungency.
 Ground coriander seed loses flavour quickly in storage and is best ground fresh.
 Coriander seed is a spice in garam masala, and Indian curries, which often employ the ground fruits in generous amounts together with cumin, acting as a thickener in a mixture called dhania jeera.[30]
 Roasted coriander seeds, called dhania dal, are eaten as a snack.